No call: Baylor women call foul after NCAA loss to UConn

-SAN ANTONIO (AP) — DiJonai Carrington first got hit on her elbow, then smacked in the face before falling hard to the floor with Baylor down by one with one second to go in the River Walk final against top-seeded UConn.
+SAN ANTONIO (AP) — DiJonai Carrington first got hit on her elbow, then again in the face before falling hard to the floor with Baylor down by one with one second to go in the River Walk final against top-seeded UConn.

+The Lady Bears wanted a foul called, but UConn felt the no-call was the right decision.

 Carrington’s shot came up well short after the contact with two defenders.
-But she didn’t get the opportunity to go the free throw line since no foul was called against the Huskies, who advanced to their 13th consecutive women’s NCAA Final Four with a 69-67 win.
+But no free throws were forthcoming since no foul was called against the Huskies who advanced to their 13th consecutive women’s NCAA Final Four with a 69-67 win.

 “I personally don’t see it as a controversial call,” Carrington said, when asked about the non-call.
 “I’ve seen the replay, and one girl fouled me in my face and one girl fouled me in my arm.
 So, at that point you can’t do anything else.”